 You can legally fish for steelhead above Nook Creek, and there is lots of public access within the Rogue River-Siskyou National Forest, but a biologist said that most of Chetco’s steelhead, like the salmon, tend to be caught in the lower eight miles or so.
 Steelhead don’t generally bite well in tidewater, unlike salmon.

-The Chetco has a nice run of hatchery reared winter steelhead with clipped and healed fins to mark them, but wild steelhead also can be kept in more limited numbers here (at this writing, it’s one wild steelhead per day and five per season, but check for rule changes).
+The Chetco has a nice run of hatchery reared winter steelhead with clipped and healed fins to mark them, but at this writing wild steelhead also can be kept in more limited numbers, but you should check regulations before fishing.

 The winter steelhead season here begins in earnest in December and continues to be worthwhile through March.
 Peak fishing will vary by river conditions, but typically there are good numbers of bright fish available in January and February.
 Time your trips between major rain storms, as flows that are too low and clear or too high and off-color make for low catch rates.